DadeJahnavi/physioguide-ai/README.md

 ## 🎯 Problem Statement

-Traditional rehabilitation systems suffer from:

-* Lack of real-time feedback
-* Limited accessibility for home-based therapy
-* High dependence on clinical supervision
-* Poor scalability for continuous monitoring
+Traditional rehabilitation systems lack real-time feedback and accessibility, especially for home-based therapy.
+Existing solutions often rely on either wearable sensors or vision systems alone, leading to limited reliability and adaptability.

-This project addresses these gaps by building a **low-cost, AI-powered rehabilitation monitoring system** that works in real time.
+This project addresses this gap by designing a **hybrid sensing system** that combines IMU data and computer vision to enable continuous, intelligent rehabilitation monitoring.

 ---